ryant26/BerkleyDBProj/README.md

 ----------------
 - If you are useing a while loop to increment the cursor you MUST** reinitalize the key and data to be new DatabaseEntry() objects.
 Otherwise you get garbage from previous result.

+-If I have time this week I am going to try and clean up my searches, I know they are pretty ugly right now.